-You can save what is on the screen to a file by pressing Ctrl+S. Screenshots are taken in PNG format, and have filenames like stellarium-000.png, stellarium-001.png (the number increments to prevent overwriting existing files).
+You can save what is on the screen to a file by pressing Ctrl + S. Screenshots are taken in PNG format, and have filenames like stellarium-000.png, stellarium-001.png (the number increments to prevent overwriting existing files).

-Stellarium creates screenshots in a directory depending on your operating system, see section 5.1 Files and Directories.
+The screenshots are stored to a directory depending on your operating system, see section 5.1 Files and Directories.
+See also section 4.3.5 for more screenshot options.